ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

     private:

-Set the color and alpha of the visual, which are user-editable parameters and therefore don’t come from the Imu message.
+Set the color and alpha of the visual, which are user-editable parameters and therefore don't come from the Imu message.

 .. code-block:: C++